jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

 PRIMARY TASK:

-Given the 'Current State' of the expense tracker and a single 'Transaction Command', update the ledger according to the command, check against the budget, and output the complete, updated ledger in the specified Markdown format, along with any necessary budget alerts.
+Given the 'Current State' of the expense tracker and a single 'Transaction Command', update the ledger according to the command, check against the budget, and output the complete, updated ledger in the specified Markdown format, along with any necessary budget alerts and a Chain of Thought detailing the calculations performed.

 INPUTS: